frederikbeimgraben/HSRT-Report/README.md

 ## 📖 Overview

-The HSRTReport class is a customized LaTeX document class based on KOMA-Script's `scrreprt` class, specifically designed for creating professional academic reports, seminar papers, and bachelor/master theses at the University of Applied Sciences Reutlingen.
+The HSRTReport class is a customized LaTeX document class based on KOMA-Script's `scrbook` class, specifically designed for creating professional academic reports, seminar papers, and bachelor/master theses at the University of Applied Sciences Reutlingen.
 It provides a consistent, professional layout with minimal configuration required.

-## ✨ Features

-- **Professional Typography**: Configured for optimal readability with proper font settings
-- **Automatic Title Page Generation**: Customizable title page with university branding
-- **Bibliography Management**: Integrated BibLaTeX support with BibTeX backend
-- **Glossary Support**: Built-in glossary and acronym management
-- **Code Highlighting**: Syntax highlighting for multiple programming languages
-- **Word Count**: Automatic word counting functionality
-- **Cross-referencing**: Smart referencing with hyperref
-- **Advanced Page Break Control**: Intelligent section and listing page break management
-- **Tectonic Engine**: Modern, self-contained TeX system with automatic package management
-- **Auto Font Installation**: Custom fonts automatically installed on first build
-- **Enhanced Spacing**: Optimized vertical spacing for sections and subsections
-- **Smart TOC Grouping**: Automatic chapter grouping in table of contents

 ## 🔧 Prerequisites